 19 Members make up the Cairngorms National Park Authority (CNPA) Board:

-Peter Argyle is Convener of the Cairngorms National Park Authority board.
-He has been a Councillor since May 1999 and is Ward Councillor for Aboyne, Upper Deeside and Donside.
-He was Chair of the Infrastructure Services Committee and the Scrutiny and Audit Committee.
+Peter Argyle has been a Councillor since May 1999 and is Ward Councillor for Aboyne, Upper Deeside and Donside.
 He previously served on the CNPA Board from March 2003 until September 2004 and was reappointed in March 2009.
-He became Convener of the Board in September 2015.
+He became Convener of the Board in September 2015, (superceded by Xander McDade in September 2018).
 He is a Director of Mid Deeside Limited.
 Nominated by Aberdeenshire Council and approved by the Minister.

 Janet Hunter has lived and worked in Strathardle for 16 years and has extensive knowledge of the unique nature of the Cairngorms as a skier and mountaineer.
 She has a degree in Geography and has an MSc in rural resources planning from Aberdeen University and background in economic development.
 She is involved in encouraging entrepreneurial growth within small rural communities in areas such as renewables, food and outdoor activities.
 She has developed communication strategies for a range of organisations and businesses.
 Janet also has extensive knowledge of the ski industry both in Scotland and abroad and speaks several languages.
 Ministerial appointment.